Bikram-Bhandari/Calculator/README.md

 This project is built and shared by

-- ABB OFFICIAL VLOG
+- BT Solution Hub

 ## Feedback

-If you have any feedback, please reach out to us at Bickybhandari@gmail.com
+If you have any feedback, please reach out to us at Btsolutionhub@gmal.com & Bickybhandari@gmail.com

 ## Tags